PreedomCL/csci3308-group-012-5/MilestoneSubmission/uat_plan.md

     password:   password
     ```

-2. Navigate to the matches page by pressing the “Matches” button on the nav bar
+2. Navigate to the profile page.
-3. Checkpoint: There is a card on the page for a Student with the name: Billy Bob
+3. Checkpoint: There is a card on the page under "Requests" for a Student with the name: Billy Bob
-4. Click the “Accept Match” button on the Student card.
+4. Click the “View Profile” button on the Student card.
-5. Checkpoint: The match button is greyed out and a confirmation message appears
+5. Checkpoint: There is a profile card modal with the name Billy Bob
-6. Navigate to the My Matches page by pressing the “My Matches” button on the nav bar
+6. Click the "Match!" button
-7. Checkpoint: There is a card with the name: Billy Bob
+7. Checkpoint: There is a card under "Matches" with the name: Billy Bob
 8. Click the logout button

 Part 3: Student can see match